Urgent newsPast Emergency News

 Fostering "practical" and "creative" engineers who can flexibly respond to changes in society and future technological innovations

-Outline of the Department of Information and Computer Engineering
+Outline of the Department of Information Engineering

 1. Fundamentals of Information (basic knowledge of mathematics and electricity necessary to understand computer theory)